ittech25/motke-ransomware/README.md

    Using this work scheme, the same server private key can be used to decrypt all the data for every person affected by this malware.

    This could be prevented by opening a socket over TOR network in order to send a hash used to encrypt the client private key, but it wasnt the purpose of this POC.

+Please, DO NOT use this script on important files, or play with encrypted data you wish to restore, as i take no responsibility over loss of data.

 ## Features:
 * Includes a Decrypter.